MiCA – Markets in Crypto-Assets regulation memo

 • Ensuring financial stability, with the inclusion of safeguards to address potential risks to financial stability.

 The entry into application of the Markets in Crypto-Assets regulation was initially expected by mid-2023.
-However, it is delayed to end of 2024 (at the latest) as an 18-month period is foreseen to allow level 2 measures to be adopted prior to the application of MiCA.
+However, it has been delayed to late 2024.

 EU Digital finance package: get the full picture